cypress-io/cypress-docker-images/factory/README.md

 ### YARN_VERSION

-The version of yarn to install (via npm).
-If the env is unset or an empty string, Yarn is not installed.
+The version of Yarn v1 Classic to install (via npm).
+If the `ARG` variable is unset or an empty string, Yarn is not installed.

 Example: `YARN_VERSION='1.22.22'`